 - 1 pomegranate

-- 2 tbsp runny honey Use more of less to taste
+- 2 tablespoon runny honey Use more of less to taste

 - 30 g pecans, chopped Any nuts would work here

-- Mix 1 tbsp of honey into the yogurt.
+- Mix 1 tablespoon of honey into the yogurt.
 Taste and add a little more if you want a sweeter taste.

 - Divide just under half the pomegranate seeds between two glasses.
 Put half the yogurt on top.
 Add another layer of pomegranate then top with the remaining yogurt.